Or liners for your railing planters or fabulous vintage planter or …

 Turn right side out and turn and press.

 Mark from the center fold, half the length of your finished liner.
-[Mine is 31-inch length, so I marked at 15 1/2].
-Top and bottom layers, and both sides, so four marks total.
+[Mine is 31-inch length, so I marked at 15 1/2 from the center fold].
+Be sure to mark top and bottom layers, and on both ends of the fold.
+So four marks total.

-Each side now has 4 marks (or pins).
 Each of the four corners now has 2 marks.
-Now create two imaginary lines to form a right angle at each corner based on your pins.
+Create two imaginary lines to form a right angle at each corner based on your pins.
 Like the picture above.

 Make sure they are true right angles.
 Use yardsticks and anything with a right angle you have handy — such as a book or album cover, remember those?
 Okay then a DVD case, remember those?
 Geesh, technology!
 Just grab a book — to help line things up.